-- Staff changing within the DHS DAABHS has contributed to new hires.
-This process has slowed down program development.
-The DHS Recovery Team began the process of grant reporting through a data collection platform at the end of 2023, which allowed them to provide more in-depth reporting for federal grant partners. - Peer Achieving Collaborative Treatment (PACT) Barriers to SORIII-funded PACT programs persist, particularly regarding access to resources in rural areas of Arkansas, where 55 of the 75 counties (73%) are classified as rural.
+• Peer Achieving Collaborative Treatment (PACT) - Barriers to SORIII-funded PACT programs persist, particularly regarding access to resources in rural areas of Arkansas, where 55 of the 75 counties (73%) are classified as rural\.
 Individuals receiving services in these regions face challenges such as a lack of essential resources, including food banks and recovery meetings, as well as difficulties accessing available services due to transportation issues.
-Another challenge is the recent decision by the Arkansas Single State Authority (SSA) to transition to a hub-and-spoke funding model during future SOR funding.
-Consequently, previously funded programs no longer receive direct SOR funding from the SSA; they must instead participate in an application process through the Arkansas Alliance of Recovery Centered Organizations (AARCO) to be eligible for funding in the upcoming year.
+Another challenge is the recent decision by the Arkansas Social Services Administration (SSA) to transition to a hub-and-spoke funding model after this grant period.
+Consequently, these programs will no longer receive direct SOR funding from the SSA; they must instead complete an application process through the Arkansas Alliance of Recovery Centered Organizations to be eligible for funding in the upcoming year.
 Furthermore, due to the limited budgets of some counties served, they are often unable to advocate effectively for self-sustaining support.

-Data gathered from the 2020 United States Census
+\Data gathered from the 2020 United States Census